 The location is directly underneath the new high voltage electricity line that NGET has constructed in the area.
 This avoids the need for any additional pylons or overhead wires.

-A temporary construction compound, including welfare units and parking for workers will also be required.
+A temporary construction compound, including welfare units and parking for workers is also required.

 Note that this timeline is subject to change as the project progresses through the planning and development stages.